JulianSobott/OpenDrive/README.rst

 OpenDrive
 ===========

-OpenDrive is an open source, self hosting alternative to Google Drive.
+OpenDrive is an open source, self hosting file synchronization service.
 You need an own server, that you have access to.
 For me a Raspberry-pi 3 with an external hard-drive just went fine.

 Features